10 Proven Practices to Conduct an Impactful Decision-Making Meeting

 Start by explaining why you’re having the decision-making meeting.
 Is it to hire someone new or brainstorm a new project plan?
 Having a clear goal will make the meeting attendees aware of the purpose and help them stay focused.

-The following is an example of a meeting objective when you schedule your meeting using FluentBooking.
+Above is an example of a meeting objective when you schedule your meeting using appointment booking tools like FluentBooking.

 Communicate Decision Requirements